-Let’s look at the best practices for testing React applications, covering everything from writing practical unit tests to setting up your testing environment, tackling common challenges, and ensuring high test coverage.
+Let’s look at the different types of testing, testing React applications, as well as certain best practices that will increase your chances of success!
+We’ll cover everything from writing practical unit tests, integration tests, end-to-end testing (E2E), tackling common challenges, and ensuring high test coverage easily.

 If you need a React developer to help you run unit tests, reach out to us.
 We have several years of experience successfully connecting companies with developers.